University of Arkansas School of Law, J.D., 1986

 - Eastern District of Oklahoma

 He has represented clients in cases involving claims for computer fraud, health care fraud, patent infringement, civil rights violations, antitrust violations, unfair trade practices, labor and employment discrimination, breach of contract, wrongful death and claims against directors and officers.
 Ken has also been involved in several pre-merger antitrust reviews.
+He frequently writes and presents on current issues in e-discovery.

 Participated in development of search terms and search strategy for large-scale document review involving over 13 million documents.